NOAA-EMC/hpc-stack/docs/source/mac-install.rst

     export HPC_MPI="mpich/3.3.2"        (Option 2 only)
     export HPC_PYTHON="python/3.10.2"

-Comment out any export statements not relevant to the system.
+Comment out any export statements not relevant to the system, and make sure that version numbers reflect the versions installed on the system (which may differ from the versions listed here).

 Set Appropriate Flags